jp1884/techvolution-vegas-baby/Techvolution I - A New Philosophy/11 - Techvolution I - ANP.md

 ![Art film](/img\diagrams\romeo-juliet.jpg)

 **Spectacle movies:**- is about an obvious problem, i.e., Godzilla is here, so run like hell and keep running until the movie is over.
-Spectacle movies are thus straightforward because the problem is straightforward; survive or die.
+Spectacle movies are straightforward because the problem is straightforward; survive or die.
 However, since the action is so instinctual, there's no time for the protagonist to think of new ideas.
 The result is logical but unsurprising stories.

 Spectacle movies have to keep reusing old stories and characters to keep their audiences interested.
 Each new sequel has to ramp up special effects, gore, and raunchiness.
-It doesn't work for too long, so spectacle producers look for new customers with hype-filled mass marketing campaigns.
+It doesn't work for too long, so spectacle producers look for new customers with hype-filled, dark majic using, mass marketing campaigns.
 Most franchise movies, sequels, and remakes are spectacle movies.

 ![Spectacle movie](/img\diagrams\romeo-juliet.jpg)